Earth-Adapter: Bridge the Geospatial Domain Gaps with Mixture of Frequency Adaptation: Introduction

 Existing PEFT methods designed for language or nature imagery have made great progress with excellent works, such as LoRA \cite{lora}, Visual Prompt Tuning (VPT) \cite{vpt}.
-However, most of them show performance drops in RS cross-domain experiments.
-We argue the main reason lies in the influences of artifacts in the features.
+However, most exhibit significant performance degradation in remote sensing (RS) segmentation tasks when integrated with DINOv2~\cite{dinov2} (experimental evidence provided in later sections).
+We argue the \textbf{\textit{main reason lies in the influences of artifacts in the features}}.
 As shown in Figure \ref{fig: motivation_and_structure} (a), we show the PCA visualization of features of DINOv2-L, which contains obvious redundant artifacts.
-Although a part of existing PEFT methods also are shown to be capable of handling artifacts \cite{vit_register}, they still underestimate the artifact disturbances in RS imagery.
-The difference in the distribution of artifacts between natural and RS images is significant.
+We have also observed that artifacts in natural images exhibit distinct characteristics compared to those in RS images.
 In natural images, artifacts typically surround foreground objects \cite{vit_register}, such as humans or animals, and the disturbances they cause are relatively limited.
 In contrast, RS images, due to their overhead perspective, lack centralized subjects and contain multiple coexisting multi-scale targets.
 For example, a single RS image may simultaneously include large-scale agricultural regions and fragmented road networks.
-As a result, artifacts are almost situated everywhere in RS images shown in Figure \ref{fig: motivation_and_structure} (a), causing severe interference to domain-invariant representation learning, which is pivotal for cross-domain scenarios.
+As a result, artifacts are almost situated everywhere in RS images shown in Figure \ref{fig: motivation_and_structure} (a), causing severe interference to pixel-level feature extraction, which is pivotal for segmentation tasks.

-In our view, to address the influence of artifacts, one of the core ideas is to `\textbf{divide-and-conquer}'.
-Drawing on the principle that high-frequency (\textit{HF}) signals encode local details (e.g., edge, contour) while low-frequency (\textit{LF}) signals encode global structure (e.g., object surface), we leverage Discrete Fourier Transformation (DFT) as the `\textbf{divide}' step.
-As illustrated in Figure \ref{fig: motivation_and_structure} (b), we successfully leverage the DFT effectively to isolate artifacts into \textit{HF} signals and splits coherent global features into \textit{LF} signals.
-Subsequently, to `\textbf{Conquer}' artifact-related issues, we adopt a Mixture of Adapter (MoA) architecture for PEFT design.
-The MoA router dynamically assigns weights to adapter experts, selecting the most relevant features for processing in each iteration.
-In this way, all features are aggregated into optimized representations, mitigating artifacts disturbances.

-Based on our motivation and findings, we further present \textbf{Earth-Adapter}, a simple-yet-effective RS-specialized PEFT method designed for RS artifact conquering.
-Specifically, Earth-Adapter consists of a novel Mixture of Frequency Adapter architecture consisting of Mixture of Adapter (MoA) with Discrete Fourier Transformation (DFT).
-Earth-Adapter first disentangles geospatial features by DFT, and leverages multiple experts to conquer artifacts by adaptively aggregating and learning features with suitable frequency.
-In this fashion, Earth-Adapter can effectively alleviate the artifacts' disturbances for robust domain-invariant feature learning.
-Then gradually introduces FMs to cross the geospatial gaps from the frequency perspective.